 You can’t put all your eggs in one basket anymore.
 Traditionally, business owners thought it was a smart move to invest their time and effort in one area, and do it better than anyone else.
 But now, a cross-channel marketing strategy is essential.

-People interact with brands every day, either in-person or on a device, through email, social media or on company websites.
-And so, just as modern marketing gets more challenging, it also presents fantastic opportunities for businesses that are ready to meet people wherever they are.
+People interact with brands in a myriad of ways, either in-person or on a device, through email, social media or on company websites.
+So, just as modern marketing gets more challenging, it also presents fantastic opportunities for businesses that are ready to meet people across multiple mediums.

 What is Cross-Channel Marketing?

 Cross-channel marketing is the practice of promoting your brand message across multiple platforms and advertising avenues, both online and offline.
 These channels include websites, social media, mobile apps, email, and through word-of-mouth recommendations.
 The purpose of cross-channel marketing is to provide customers and new prospects with a consistent, seamless brand experience that improves customer satisfaction, and drives higher conversion rates.